oh-jon-paul/awesome-i18n/README.md

 - [react-localize-redux](https://github.com/ryandrewjohnson/react-localize-redux) - localization library for handling translations
 - [react-translate-component](https://github.com/martinandert/react-translate-component) - component for React that utilizes the Counterpart module and the Interpolate component to provide multi-lingual/localized text content
 - [react-littera](https://github.com/DRFR0ST/react-littera) - lightweight library for robust translations using hooks.
 Some of the key features are dynamic templates, missing reports, auto-locale detection and more
-- [typesafe-i18n](https://github.com/ivanhofer/typesafe-i18n) - An opinionated, fully type-safe, lightweight localization library for TypeScript projects with no external dependencies.
+- [typesafe-i18n](https://github.com/ivanhofer/typesafe-i18n) - An opinionated, fully type-safe, lightweight localization library for TypeScript projects with no external dependencies

 ### VueJS